 Houses such as Chastleton, Sezincote (the forerunner to the Brighton Pavilion), Charlecote, and Blenheim Palace are on your doorstep.
 If, however, you just want to immerse yourself in the glorious Cotswolds, there are plenty of small villages and miles of rolling countryside to explore on foot or by car.

 The cottage bedroom is also spacious enough to accommodate a cot for a baby.
-A travel cot (which is best with your own mattress and bedclothes) and a high chair and changing mat are available.

 The Granary is not suitable for toddlers, young children or the unsteady elderly because of high, unguarded drops in the terraced garden.

 There is off-road parking for two cars.
 Sorry, no pets.

 COVID-19: In order that deep cleaning (using high grade disinfectants and in line with Government guidelines) can take place between each visit, departure is to be by 10 a.m. and arrival not until 5 p.m.
 Check-in will be in the form of Meet and Greet but not accompanied inside the cottage.
 The owner (Kiloran) is only next door and will open up for you.
 Any problems and she is just a WhatsApp message away!
 Some items – books, salt and pepper pots for example – have been removed as is required, so please bring all food items with you.
 Soaps and a basic supply of cleaning items are provided.
 A large quantity of crockery, cooking pots and eating utensils has been put in the cottage in order that all items can be put through the dishwasher and endless washing up and tea towels are not necessary.
 All information about the cottage is on laminated (cleanable!) sheets around the cottage, or on the www.wrenhouse.net website.
 All guests, who are most welcome, undertake to stay at their own risk and are advised to consider insurance in case there is a sudden return of lockdown.